 Known for its colorful lakes and high-altitude valleys, Jiuzhai Valley National Park boasts picturesque waterfalls, snowy peaks, forested slopes and Tibetan villages.
 Said to be the most beautiful landscape in Sichuan Province, this UNESCO World Heritage Site also features a number of endangered plant and animal species.
 Make sure to see the Nuorilang Waterfalls, which are the widest highland waterfalls in China, and marvel at the ever-changing landscapes in the dense forests that come in alive in autumn with trees painted in green, yellow and red.

-Recognized for its natural beauty since the Song Dynasty of the 10th century, the Lijiang River Scenic Zone in Guangxi Province in southern China is a hotspot for nature enthusiasts.
+Recognized for its natural beauty since the Song Dynasty in the 10th century, Lijiang River Scenic Zone in the Guangxi Province in southern China is a hotspot for nature enthusiasts.
 Stretching from Guilin along the Lijiang River to Yangshuo, it boasts huge pinnacles along the banks of the river in addition to rock columns, karst caves and forests.
-Take a cruise along the course of Lijiang, explore the mysteries of the Reed Flute Cave and stop to see Elephant Trunk Hill, Peak Forest, Xingping Town, Mural and Green Lotus Peak.
+Take a cruise along the coast of Lijiang, explore the mysteries of the Reed Flute Cave and stop to see Elephant Trunk Hill, Peak Forest, Xingping Town, Mural and Green Lotus Peak.